Canonical situation of the Society of Saint Pius X: Question of the schismatic status of the SSPX

-Canonical censures on members
+Canonical sanctions on members

-The Holy See lifts excommunication of bishops
+Holy See's 2009 lifting of excommunication of bishops

 Lefebvre died in 1991 as an excommunicated person.
-In their 2008 petition, the four surviving SSPX bishops "acknowledged the supreme authority of the Holy Father, and noted that 'the current situation causes us much suffering'".
+In their 2008 petition, the four surviving SSPX bishops "acknowledged the supreme authority of the Holy Father, and noted that 'the current situation causes us much suffering.
 In 2009, the Congregation for Bishops remitted the excommunication of the four surviving SSPX bishops.
-"By definition, their request carried with it an acknowledgement of the Pope's authority over the Church here on earth".

 Pope Benedict XVI explained that the SSPX has no canonical status in the Catholic Church for doctrinal reasons and that SSPX ministers "do not legitimately exercise any ministry in the Church".

 Suspension a divinis

 Although the 1988 excommunication of the four SSPX bishops was remitted in 2009, the SSPX bishops and priests were still unable to exercise any episcopal or priestly ministry in the Catholic Church.

 According to canon 1383 of the 1983 Code of Canon Law, a suspension a divinis affects SSPX clergy who have been ordained to the priesthood illegitimately.